-Inclusive practices in early childhood education ensure all children, including those with additional learning needs, have equitable and authentic opportunities to learn and develop.
+Inclusive education practices in early childhood education ensure all children, including children with disabilities and/or developmental delays, have equitable and authentic opportunities to learn and develop.

 Inclusive practice in childcare is ensuring all children have equal and genuine opportunities to participate and learn in everyday routines, interactions, play, and learning experiences.